• Skip to primary navigation

 • Vegetable Chilla: I love to add grated carrot, beetroot, zucchini, finely chopped green bell paper, and cabbage to the batter - depending on what I have in the fridge.

 • Spinach Chilla: Add lots of finely chopped spinach or spinach puree.
-If adding puree, adjust the water accordingly.
+If puree is added, adjust the water accordingly.

 • Methi Chilla: I love the combination of methi and besan.
 Finely chopped methi leaves add a ton of flavor.